 Fuels are substances that react with oxygen to release useful energy.
 Most of the energy is released as heat, but light energy is also released.

-About 21 per cent of the air is oxygen.
+About 21 per cent of air is oxygen.
 When a fuel burns in plenty of air, it receives enough oxygen for complete combustion.

 Complete combustion needs a plentiful supply of air so that the elements in the fuel react fully with oxygen.